xebialabs/overthere/README.md

 <a name="release_history"/>
 # Release History

+* Overthere 2.0.0-beta-1 (5-Mar-2012)
+    * Re-implemented SSH tunnels.
+Tunnels are now created on demand instead of the user having to specify the localPortForwards explicitly.
+This makes management of tunnels easier and prevents clashes.
+    * Ported Overthere tests to use TestNG instead of JUnit.
 * Overthere 1.0.16 (23-Feb-2012)
     * Reverted changes made to support SSH tunnels in 1.0.14 and 1.0.15 because it did not work as well as we hoped.
 We are reimplementing it for Overthere 2.0 to be released early March.
     * Fixed command line encoding bugs for SSH/CYGWIN on Windows: